AwesomeZaidi/Digital-Menu-Frontend/README.md

 Backend API - https://github.com/jayceazua/digitalMenu

 # Digital-Menu-Frontend
-Digital Menu x Restaurant intuitive menu management.
-(React, Redux, JSX, ES6, Scss, OOCSS3, HTML5, jQuery) (Node, Express Mongo Backend API)
+Digital Menu is a database management platform for restaurants to manage their menus and share with third party applications.
+(React, Redux, JSX, ES6, Scss, OOCSS3, HTML5, jQuery) (Node, Express Mongo Backend API).

+Our mission is to make it easier for restaurants to manage their menus across different locations and different online menus(Uber Eats, GrubHub, Postmates, etc.) easier than ever.

 ## Release Calendar 🗓